 When all other possibilities have been considered and dismissed as unachievable or undesirable, liquidation may be the only remaining option.
 Creditors’ Voluntary Liquidation (CVL) formally brings to a close the activities of an insolvent or contingently insolvent company and can only be initiated by a licensed insolvency practitioner.

-A partner-led service, we handle the liquidation process from start to finish as well as providing advice on related matters such as director redundancy and phoenxing.
+A partner-led service, we handle the liquidation process from start to finish and our full-service offering includes support from an FCA-regulated firm who provide additional advice on director redundancy and statutory entitlements for your employees to ensure they are being fully advised throughout.
 We will assume ongoing responsibility for dealing with creditors including HMRC, the valuing and disposing of company assets, and ensuring the company is brought to a close in full compliance of the Insolvency Act 1986.